-I’ve professed my love for the occasional finisher here, and here.
+I’ve professed my love for furious finishers here.
 During one particularly creative (read: tormented) workout session I designed a finisher solely for front squats.
 This is a very advanced test of physical and mental grit.
 If you’re a good squatter, tough as nails, and without injury, give this a shot.
 Killer Front Squat Finisher.

 Like any exercise a risk: reward analysis is necessary to determine what’s the best tool for the job.
-That said, the front squat is everything you need and then some to become a diesel beast in the gym and on the playing field.
+That said, the front squat is everything you need and then some to perform at your peak and look great naked in the process.
 Everyone from bodybuilders, athletes, and weekend warriors benefit from decreasing joint stress, increasing total body training stimulus, and attacking common weak points like thoracic extension and the anterior core.

 Leave your ego at the door and focus on your front squat— they’re likely the missing link to fixing your chicken legs, caveman posture, and finally become a diesel beast in the gym.